 Defective Sub-Zero Ice Maker

 If you find your Sub-Zero ice maker freezing up periodically or continuing to malfunction it may be defective.
-In this case, we recommend a professional service to assess the ice maker and replace it if necessary.
+In this case, we recommend a professional service to assess the cause of your Sub Zero ice maker not working properly.
+From there, our experts can replace the ice maker if necessary.

 If these troubleshooting tips still leave you with a Sub-Zero refrigerator not making ice, Advance Appliance Service can help.
 As the premier ice maker service in Nashville, we’ll have you sipping a cold drink again in no time!